ultimate-notion/ultimate-notion/docs/usage/getting_started.md

 ![Notion integration](../assets/images/notion-integration-create.png){: style="height:600px; display:block; margin-left:auto; margin-right:auto;"}

-This brings you to the Secrets-site where you need to copy and save the *Internal Integration Token*, which always starts with `secret_`.
+This brings you to the Secrets-site where you need to copy and save the *Internal Integration Token*, which always starts with `ntn_` or `secret_` when created before September 25, 2024.
 This token will be used by Ultimate Notion for authentication.

 ## Granting access to an integration